Hinksey: History

-The Carfax Conduit from Hinksey Hill to Carfax in the centre of Oxford was completed in 1617.
+The Carfax Conduit from Harcourt Hill (North Hinksey) to Carfax in the centre of Oxford was completed in 1617.

 Hinksey Halt railway station served New Hinksey in south Oxford during 1908−15.
 In 1934, Hinksey Park was laid out in New Hinksey.

 Geography

 There are now two villages, North Hinksey to the west of the city of Oxford and South Hinksey to the southwest.
 Hinksey Stream runs past the west of Oxford, a branch of the River Thames.
 Hinksey Hill Farm lies on Hinksey Hill, close to South Hinksey.
 Ferry Hinksey Road is a road in west Oxford.
 There is also a suburb called New Hinksey to the south of the town centre, which contains the Oxford City Council ward Hinksey Park.
 Here, Hinksey Park itself is an 11-acre park, including an open-air swimming pool, off Abingdon Road.

 Culture

-The watercolour painter William Turner (1789–1862) painted Oxford from above Hinksey.
+The watercolour painter William Turner (1789–1862) painted many views of Oxford from the Hinksey area, including Oxford from above Hinksey and Oxford from Hinksey Hill.